chrisshortlaw/homebrew_virtual_dom/README.md

 Turning to the present app, I propose to start very simply with four components: An 'operand-1' component, an 'operand-2', 'operator' component and a 'result' component.
 Each of these shall have a single prop which shall be a string.
 For operand1 and operand2, these shall be numbers (either integers or floats), the operator will be a series of symbols or a string (i.e exponent, squareroot etc.).
 The prop attached to result shall also be a number, either an integer (where both numbers are integers) or a float.

-A sample of what our component will look like:
+A sample of what our component might look like:

     ```javascript
     function operand1(tagName = 'span', attrs = {id: 'operand1'}, props = {value: 0, text: `${this.value}`})  {